Intensity mapping of Loeb-Rybicki haloes from scattering of galactic Lyman-$\alpha$ emission by the diffuse intergalactic medium before reionization: Detectability of the signal

 The temperature normalization of \eq{phiigm} may be converted from units of mK$^2$ to (Jy/sr)$^2$ by converting the $T^2_\mathrm{0}(z)$ term into intensity via $I_{\rm 0, 21 cm} = {2 k_B T_{\rm 0}(z)}/{\lambda(z)^2}$, with $\lambda(z) \equiv 21 {\rm cm}(1+z)$. { \eq{t0hi} assumes that the spin temperature of the HI gas (denoted by $T_S$) at these epochs is larger than the background CMB temperature (denoted generically by $T_R$).
 This requires the IGM to be X-ray heated (as expected at $z \lesssim 20$).
 Relaxing the heating assumption leads to the introduction of a $(1 - T_R/T_S)$ term on the RHS of \eq{t0hi}.
 While observational constraints on the spin temperature are loose at the moment \citep{hera2022}, we can use the latest data from the Hydrogen Epoch of Reionization Array (HERA) to infer the maximum effect of the $(1 - T_R/T_S)$ term at $z \sim 10.5$ as described below.}

 The cross-correlation signal between the Loeb-Rybicki haloes and the 21 cm emission from HI in the IGM at a given redshift can now be expressed as:

-{ The cross-correlation signal expression is equivalent, modulo a shot-noise like contribution, to that obtained by averaging the contributions independently before multiplication - for more details, see e.g., \citet{liu2021, beane2018, hpoiii, oxholm2021}.
-The additional contributory term is, in turn, expected to be subdominant on the clustering scales \citep[e.g.,][]{liu2021} from where the bulk of the cross-correlation signal originates.
-We follow \citet{liu2022} and \citet{hpoiii} in assuming that both intensity maps follow Gaussian statistics at the scales of interest.
-This is expected to hold in the large-scale regime for most cases of interest [see also the recent analysis of \citet{fronenberg2024}]. }
+The cross-correlation signal expression is equivalent, modulo a shot-noise like contribution, to that obtained by averaging the contributions independently before multiplication - for more details, see e.g., \citet{liu2021, beane2018, hpoiii, oxholm2021}.
+The additional contributory term is, in turn, expected to be subdominant on the clustering scales \citep[e.g.,][]{liu2021} from where the bulk of the cross-correlation signal originates. { We follow \citet{breysse2022} and \citet{hpoiii} in assuming that both intensity maps can be treated as Gaussian for the purpose of estimating the binned power spectrum at the scales of interest.
+While individual Fourier voxels are clearly non-Gaussian, binning over many modes produces an approximately Gaussian distribution near the peak, as demonstrated in \citet{fronenberg2024}, with deviations mainly in the tails.
+This approximation is expected to hold on large, linear or weakly non-linear scales and at early times, when the 21\,cm signal more closely traces the underlying matter field and astrophysical effects can be captured by an effective bias, consistently with our present treatment.